sharpjs/DependencyQueue/README.md

 ### Inspection

-To peek into a queue, the `DependencyQueue<T>` class provides the `Inspect()` method.
-The method acquires an exclusive lock on the queue and returns a read-only view of the queue that holds the lock until the view is disposed.
+To peek into a queue, the `DependencyQueue<T>` class provides the `Inspect()` and `InspectAsync()` methods.
+These methods acquire an exclusive lock on the queue and return a read-only view of the queue.
+The view holds the exclusive lock until disposed.

 ```csharp
 using var view = queue.Inspect();